His Dark Materials season 3: Release date speculation, cast and latest news

 Is there a trailer for His Dark Materials season 3?

-Given that the series hasn’t even filmed yet, it’s no surprise that the BBC haven’t managed to create a trailer yet – but we’ll update this page when the teasers start to arrive.
+Given that the series only just finished filming, it’s no surprise that the BBC haven’t managed to create a trailer yet – but we’ll update this page when the teasers start to arrive.